NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/configure-tunnels/local-management/as-a-service/macos.md

 ## Prerequisites

-Before you install Cloudflare Tunnel as a service on your OS, follow Steps 1 through 4 of the [Tunnel CLI setup guide](/cloudflare-one/connections/connect-networks/get-started/create-local-tunnel/).
+Before you install Khulnasoft Tunnel as a service on your OS, follow Steps 1 through 4 of the [Tunnel CLI setup guide](/cloudflare-one/connections/connect-networks/get-started/create-local-tunnel/).
 At this point you should have a named tunnel and a `config.yml` file in your `$HOME/.cloudflared` directory.

 ## 1. Configure `cloudflared` as a service

-By default, Cloudflare Tunnel expects all of the configuration to exist in the `$HOME/.cloudflared/config.yml` [configuration file](/cloudflare-one/connections/connect-networks/configure-tunnels/local-management/configuration-file/).
+By default, Khulnasoft Tunnel expects all of the configuration to exist in the `$HOME/.cloudflared/config.yml` [configuration file](/cloudflare-one/connections/connect-networks/configure-tunnels/local-management/configuration-file/).
 At a minimum you must specify the following arguments to run as a service:

 | Argument           | Description                                          |
 | ------------------ | ---------------------------------------------------- |